JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 - Check connections before booking trips.
 - Take Tran during winter.
+- It is normal to wear a light reflectant bracelet when walking at night.
 - Ask for student discounts.
 - Plan to buy alcohol.
 - Use the AtB app to search for bus connections.